 Me and You Education is a collaboration between two companies with divergent backgrounds that provides deep insights into the murky and complex world of Counter Terrorism.

 As venues for large-scale events, and often the target for protests, riots and terrorist attacks, modern cities face changing security threats.
 In today’s increasingly interconnected world, cloud-based services and the ‘Internet of Things’ are increasing cities’ reliance on technology, often leaving them increasingly vulnerable to security threats and breaches.

 Leading the way in utilising ‘smart city’ technology in the UK is Glasgow, which has spent £24m over the past two years on transforming the city into a world-leading ‘city of the future.’
 Now, the city benefits from self-adjusting street lights, wireless high-definition CCTV, automatically-adjusting traffic lights to reduce traffic and bottlenecks and dedicated apps to highlight walking tours, cycle routes and points of interest.

-A developing threat For these smart cities, where the local infrastructure – from traffic lights to utilities – is largely automated and networked, security vulnerability is especially apparent, and is a problem not just in the UK but on a global scale.
+For these smart cities, where the local infrastructure – from traffic lights to utilities – is largely automated and networked, security vulnerability is especially apparent, and is a problem not just in the UK but on a global scale.
 In an interview with the New York Times, the United States’ security expert Cesar Cerrudo revealed that through weaknesses such as software bugs and lack of encryption, he has found ways to control traffic lights, tweak speed-limit signs and alter traffic sensors.